Click on the question to reveal the answer.

 Your business will have to be set up on Leicester City Council’s payment system and certain details will be required, for example confirmation of your bank details.

 Once in satisfactory receipt of the payment evidence, the grant amount will be paid by BACS within 30 days, as per Leicester City Council’s payment terms.

 - Why do I have to pay for the measures upfront before the grant is paid?

 ERDF funding requires SMEs to pay for capital measures upfront and then be reimbursed for the approved grant amount.
 This is to ensure that the grant is being used for the approved energy efficient measure and will therefore work towards reducing the carbon emissions of your business.

-This method will also ensure that all necessary information is submitted to the Leicester Energy Agency for auditing purposes.
+This method will also ensure that all necessary information is submitted to the Green BELLE team for auditing purposes.
 This will minimise the risk of grants having to be paid back if the correct information is not disclosed, or the Grant Agreement conditions are not met.